telescope40/panug2024/README.md

         - `setup.sh`
         - `requirements.txt`
         - `Dockerfile`
-        - `Makefile`
     - setup.sh does the updating , installation of VM OS level packages
     - requirements.txt holds all the python packages we will need
     - Dockerfile is used to create our codespace Virtual Machine
-    - Makefile is used to lint , check our code
     ```bash ./setup.sh```

 ### Build out lab